mczachurski/Swiftgger/README.md

 ## Swiftgger generator

 `swiftgger-generator` is a simple application which can generate Swift files based on OpenAPI definition.
-Application generates files for model class and HTTP client services for each controller (group).
+Application generates files for model classes and HTTP client services for each controller (group).
 Command line arguments:

 ```bash
 swiftgger-generator: [command_option] [-f jsonFile] [-u url] [-o path]")